mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 data flow.

-React on its own is merely a presentation layer, that can be used to create *views*.
+React on its own is merely a presentation layer, that can be used to create *views* (as in classic MVC pattern).
 For most real-world applications, like the TangoJS Panel, a state, or a data *model*, needs to be introduced.
 While it is possible to represent the state as a bunch of variables scattered accross the codebase, mutating these variables from different places is error prone, hard to test and hard to